AzureAiDevs/hub/website/blog/2023-aia/2023-04-28-stable-diffusion/index.md

 ## 🚌 Get Creative with Stable Diffusion on Azure ML

 [Today's article](https://vladiliescu.net/stable-diffusion-web-ui-on-azure-ml/) is takes you into the fascinating world of Stable Diffusion's image generative model.
-Stable Diffusion is a generative model that can generate images of faces, animals, and other objects, it's a lot of fun to play with!
+Stable Diffusion is a generative model that can generate images of faces, animals, and other objects, it's a lot of fun to play with, so let your imagination run wild.

 You'll learn about the prerequisites required to create Azure resources and provides the code snippets to create a resource group, Azure ML workspace, and a GPU compute instance.